openstack-infra/system-config/doc/source/jenkins.rst

 Devstack Gate
 =============

-OpenStack integration testing is performed by the devstack gate test framework.
+OpenContrail integration testing is performed by the devstack gate test framework.
 This framework runs the devstack exercises and Tempest smoketests against a devstack install on single use cloud servers.
 The devstack gate source can be found on `git.opencontrail.org